PockyBum522/windows-setup-assistant/README.md

 * A Windows 10 installation that is not configured with your preferred settings or applications.

+* A user account on said machine with administrator priveleges

 * Internet on said machine